cong-min/functional-api/README.md

   context(ctx) {}, // context, can be injected
   application(app) {}, // application, can be injected
   /* configure the built-in middleware */
-  'koa-bodyparser': {}, // refer to koa-bodyparser documentation (here all `enableTypes` are turned on by default) 'koa-logger': {}, // refer to koa-logger documentation };
+  'koa-body': {}, // refer to koa-body documentation (default enabled text, json, urlencoded, multipart) 'koa-logger': {}, // refer to koa-logger documentation };